cdesforges/tmwt_auto_labeler/README.md

 ## This script labels ten meter walk and run tests with mediapipe!

-To use it, download this folder and install the necessary libraries by opening a terminal window, navigating to the folder that you've downloaded, and running these three lines:
+To use it, download the project folder and install the necessary libraries by opening a terminal window, navigating to the folder that you've downloaded, and running these three lines:

 #### *set up a local python environment for us to install our needed libraries into*
 ```